Big Five game

 The African buffalo is recognized across several ethnic groups including the Shona, Tsonga, Sotho, and Venda as a sacred totem, with prohibitions against killing or consuming it.[19]
 The Bisa people of Zambia attribute strength and danger to the buffalo, and consider it to have a strong spiritual force.[19]
 Across West Africa, masks representing buffalos feature in ceremonies and ritual dances, symbolizing the transition between the wild and human worlds.[19]

 Across African kingdoms, both the leopard and the lion were associated with royalty and political power.
-Royalty were the only people allowed to keep the skins or teeth of either, as they were highly regarded and reserved only for kings.[34]
-The founder of the Mali Empire, Sundiata Keita was known as Mari-Jata, meaning the Lion of Mali.[34]
-In Dahomey, the founder of the royal lineage was said to be descended from a leopard.[34]
+Traditionally, only kings were allowed to keep the skins or teeth, as they were highly regarded.[44]
+They were often used as a part of ceremonial regalia in several countries, originally only worn by royalty but leopard and lion skin garments have become more common in recent decades for people, mostly men, of all classes to be worn during religious gatherings.[23]
+The founder of the Mali Empire, Sundiata Keita was known as Mari-Jata, meaning the Lion of Mali.[44]
+In Dahomey, the founder of the royal lineage was said to be descended from a leopard.[44]
 Among the Yoruba, "son of leopard" was a name used for kings.
-The leopard also featured prominently in bronze art within the Benin Empire.[34]
+The leopard also featured prominently in bronze art within the Benin Empire.[44]
+There have been recent initiatives to create faux fur leopard skin garments in several of these communities to limit the hunting of real leopards while also allowing them to continue their traditional practices.[23]

 Use of trophy hunting in conservation